Heat Pump Noise Levels: What Maine Homeowners Should Know

 How Loud Is a Cold-Climate Heat Pump, Really?

-To put that in context, here is how common sounds compare:
+To put these levels in context, here is how common sounds compare:

 Indoor Units Are Even Quieter